costinchelu/DOCS/git.md

 ### GETTING BACK

 `git checkout <short hash for the searched commit>` = to view state for a certain older commit. (detached HEAD state).
 To get back to the current tip of the branch: (`git checkout master`) (that is, if we are working on the master branch)
-`git restore --source=HEAD~1 <path/filename>` = restore a file from a previous commit.
+`git restore --source=HEAD~1 --<path/filename>` = restore a file from a previous commit.
+The file will be recovered from the repo and put in the working directory
+`git restore --source=<other_branch> --<path/filename>` = restore a file from another branch.
 The file will be recovered from the repo and put in the working directory
 `git bisect start` = for finding bad commits (that introduced bugs). `git bisect good <short hash of an older commit>`

 ### DIFF